aldur/uwsgi-libssh2/README.md

 You can specify such resources by using one or more ssh-mountpoints or by using a custom routing rule.

+__Note:__ you can use this plugin in both multi-thread and multi-process asynchronous mode.

 # Configuration

 ## ssh-mountpoint